AlessioScarfone/Digital-Signature-Chrome-Extension/README.md

 ### 5. Project Structure

 **Folder structure:**
-- **app**: contains the source of the chrome extension.
+- **app**: it contains the source of the chrome extension.
-- **hostapp-src**: contains the source code of the native application.
+- **hostapp-src**:  it contains the source code of the native application.
-- **hostapp-dist**: contains all the files necessary for installing and running the application.
+- **hostapp-dist**: it contains all the files necessary for installing and running the application.

 Chrome extension gets data from browser and pass it to native application using [Chrome Native Messaging](https://developer.chrome.com/extensions/nativeMessaging).
 A middleware parses the received message from the browser and prepare data for the native application that will sign the document and return the data needed for the extension.